aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/setting-barcode-parameters/_index.md

 ---
-title: Setting Barcode Parameters using C# Library
+title: Setting Barcode Parameters in C#
 linktitle: Setting Barcode Parameters
 type: docs
 weight: 40
 description: "How to Set Size Units for Barcodes in Aspose.BarCode for .NET"
-keywords: "Generate Barcodes, Customize Barcode Image, Barcode Size Units in Aspose.BarCode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Generate Barcodes in Aspose.BarCode, Convert Barcode Size in Aspose.Barcode"
+keywords: Generate Barcodes, Customize Barcode Image, Barcode Size Units in Aspose.BarCode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Generate Barcodes in Aspose.BarCode, Convert Barcode Size in Aspose.Barcode
 url: /net/setting-barcode-parameters/
 ---
 This article outlines the capabilities provided by ***Aspose.BarCode for .NET*** to customize barcode measurement units (inches, millimeters, points, or pixels) and the resolution of generated barcode images.